thomas-shirley/rsvpme/readme.md

 </p>

 ## About The Project
-RSVPME is a compact, dynamic and fun way for you to manage RSVPs to a wedding.
+RSVPMe is a compact, dynamic and fun way for you to manage RSVPs to a wedding.
 It is easily deployed on a server and has few overheads.
 It supports unique URL generation for your guests, with tailored invitations.
-Running the start-up.sh script will dynamically configure the application so you can get running without too much hassle.

 It handles RSVP for both single and double invitees.